icgrp/estream4fccm2021/README.md

+# Paper
+The Embedded-Processor Stream Link is described in the [FCCM 2021 paper](paper/estream_fccm2021.pdf).

 # Estream Demo
 ## Description
 This is a tutorial to show how to use software (SW) stream links and hardware